Early Childhood Education Recognition of Prior Learning (RPL) Program

 • Hiring and Recruitment

-By providing a measurable standard of competency for an ECE Level 2 Classification in Nova Scotia.
+By providing a measurement of competency for an ECE Level 2 Classification in Nova Scotia.

 • Training